The work of developing the Inn’s policy and monitoring implementation is carried out by the Inn’s Standing Committees.

 The Audit and Risk Committee has responsibility for monitoring the reliability and integrity of governance, risk and management controls within the Inn and reviewing the policies and procedures for reporting financial and other matters, including performance and risk management.

 The role of the Committee is to determine the policy for use and upkeep of the Chapel.
-This includes approval for fees for Preacher, Organist and Choir; and major projects or items of expenditure.
+This includes approval for fees for the Organist and Choir; and major projects or items of expenditure.

 The main role of the committee is to determine the policy for maintenance and safe keeping of the pictures, silver and other chattels of artistic merit of the Inn.
 The committee also oversees the sale or purchase for the Inn of pictures, silver or other such chattels where appropriate.
 Finally, it administers the valuation and insurance of the Inn’s pictures, silver and other such chattels.